 - Flexibility.
 That’s the degree of the bank’s adjustment to the current needs of users and the frequency of updates/changes made in its product and service offerings.
 Does it move with the times?
 How does it address the concerns of the target audience on a daily basis?
 Is it digital-friendly?
 Ponder upon these questions for a start.

 - Scope of marketing influence.
-Is the bank purely localised and serving the needs of the UK customers solely?
+Is the bank purely localized and solely serving UK customers’ needs?
 Or does it give access to its services to international users?
 Does the bank present multi-currency options for money transfers and other transactions?
 Here’s the list of things you probably need to mind in the first place while speaking about the character of services spreading.

 - Extra perks.
-This is all about which steps or initiatives a bank takes for conquering users’ trust and promoting its brand.
+This is all about which steps or initiatives a bank takes to conquer users’ trust and promote its brand.
 Which welcome bonuses does it offer for newcomers?
-How well does it work with customers’ retention?
-That’s definitely part of its competitive advantage, so don’t ignore it while learning about a certain bank at the very start.
+How well does it work with customer retention?
+That’s part of its competitive advantage, so don’t ignore it while learning about certain things when starting UK bank.

 You can also translate these criteria into the framework of business planning.
 What should your brand-new United Kingdom bank have at its disposal?
 Or how should it compete with the rest to win users’ attention?
 To lead you in the right direction, let’s move to Dashdevs’ prominent case to get inspired and have food for thought.

-- HSBC—the largest European bank in terms of market capitalisation, which stems from its active representation in 64 countries;
+- HSBC—the largest European bank in terms of market capitalization, which stems from its active representation in 64 countries;

 - Barclays — a perspective UK-based bank notable for a wide range of financial services and an attractive business account offer for start-ups;

 Meanwhile, the Dashdevs company has its own case to be proud of—the Dozens app.
 That’s the digital-only bank that was created in 9 months through the full-cycle software development process: from the product vision to the post-release maintenance.
-Overcoming the difficulties, we’ve finally succeeded in creating the Dozens challenger bank with the exclusive 5% interest rate, split the payment function, international payments support, investment feature, and many more.
+Overcoming the difficulties, we’ve finally created the Dozens challenger bank with the exclusive 5% interest rate, split the payment function, international payments support, investment feature, and many more.

-So, if you need our expertise to build a new successful neobank in the UK, drop us a message!
+So, if you need our expertise to build a new successful neobank in the UK or wonder about some things like “can you create your own bank?”, drop us a message!
 We’re ready for the new challenge with no hesitation!